 We believe that Macau is located in one of the world's largest concentrations of potential gaming and tourism customers.
 Since the introduction of new casinos starting in 2004, the Macau market has experienced a significant increase in annual gaming revenue.
-According to Macau statistical information, the annual gaming revenues grew from HK\$21.53 billion in 2002 to HK\$283.94 billion in 2019 (pre-pandemic), before falling to HK\$58.68 billion in 2020, HK\$84.33 billion in 2021 and HK\$40.97 billion in 2022, respectively, due to various guarantine measures and travel and entry restrictions and conditions imposed by the Macau government as a response to the outbreak of COVID-19.
-Over the course of December 2022 and January 2023, Macau authorities relaxed or eliminated COVID-19 related protective measures.
-As of the date of this interim report, there are no remaining entry restrictions or mandatory quarantine requirements in place for travelers to Macau.
-Casinos in Macau generated HK\$77.80 billion in gaming revenue during the six months ended 30 June 2023, an increase of 205.1% compared to the HK\$25.50 billion generated during the six months ended 30 June 2022 and a decrease of 46.4% compared to the HK\$145.15 billion generated during the six months ended 30 June 2019.
+According to Macau statistical information, the annual gaming revenues grew from HK\$21.53 billion in 2002 to HK\$283.94 billion in 2019 (pre-pandemic), before reducing due to the outbreak of COVID-19.
+Over the course of December 2022 and January 2023, Macau authorities eliminated various COVID-19 related protective measures and visitation to Macau has continued to improve since then.
+Casinos in Macau generated HK\$110.44 billion in gaming revenue during the six months ended 30 June 2024, representing an increase of 41.9% compared to the HK\$77.80 billion generated during the six months ended 30 June 2023 and a decrease of 23.9% compared to the HK\$145.15 billion generated during the six months ended 30 June 2019.
 We believe that Macau's stated goal of becoming a world-class tourism destination will continue to drive additional visitation to the market and create future opportunities for us to invest and grow.